 - Events with demonstrated history of harm to persons or property

 Consult the relevant contacts below to determine whether your event may require security or otherwise involve extraordinary use of campus resources.
-In addition to this policy, student-organized events must fulfill all requirements stated on the Student Activities and Leadership (SAL) website.
+In addition to this policy, student-organized events must fulfill all requirements stated on the Office of Student Engagement (OSE) website.

 Core university administrative offices and initial contacts